 The presentation of Asger Jorn’s works – extended to encompass one of the glass corridors – was the first manifestation in Humlebæk of the close partnership between Louisiana and Kunsten Museum of Modern Art – Alvar Aalto’s masterpiece in Aalborg, Northern Jutland.
 A central figure at both institutions, Jorn’s role varies according to the history of the museums and the nature of their collections.

-Together, this selection of works from the two museums offers a nuanced look at the major lines of Jorn’s art.
+Together, the selection of works from the two museums offered a nuanced look at the major lines of Jorn’s art.
 The range of his work testifies to his status as the most important Danish artist of the 20th century.

 Danish & international

 The collection of Kunsten Museum of Modern Art spotlights Jorn’s early development in Denmark during World War II and up to the mid-1950s, when he mainly worked abroad.

 Kunsten’s Jorn provides a foundation for the late, internationally acclaimed artist featured in the Louisiana’s collection.
 At Kunsten, Jorn is typically presented alongside other artists of the Danish wartime avant-garde.

 The Louisiana shows him solo out of the Danish context, reflecting the museum’s change of course shortly after its opening towards an international focus.

 The story of Jorn at Kunsten and Louisiana is also the story of the insight and generosity that private collectors and foundations have bestowed on the two institutions over the years.
 Kunsten’s holdings are based on the 1967 acquisition of the singular collection of Anna and Kresten Krestensen.